idlrl/flare/tutorial/modules.md

 An `Algorithm` might be reused in different scenarios.
 For example, given a fixed `SimpleQ` algorithm implementation, we can easily apply it to either an MLP model or a CNN model to account for different observation inputs, without changing the learning objective (both use Q-learning).

 #### Customization
-To customize a new `Algorithm`, the user needs to inherit the base algorithm defined in `<flare_root>/flare/framework/algorithm.py`.
+To customize a new `Algorithm`, the user needs to inherit from the base algorithm defined in `<flare_root>/flare/framework/algorithm.py`.
 Two functions need to be overridden:
 ```python
 def predict(self, inputs, states):
     """